ohyiheng/gust/README.md

 # Spotify Autotagger

-A python utility to auto tag music files using metadata from Spotify.
+A python utility to auto tag music files using metadata from Spotify, supports auto retrieval of:

+- Track Title
+- Artist(s)
+- Album Title
+- Album Artist
+- Date
+- Track Number
+- Total Tracks
+- Disc Number
+- Total Discs

 ## TODO

 - [x] Search and fetch tracks from Spotify
+- [ ] Implement configuration file
 - [ ] Add an option to choose from a list of query result
 - [ ] Let users select the tags they want to write